Sautéed healthy greens dressed with sesame pesto over crispy pan fried noodles.

 - Flip the noodles that are frying in the skillet and lower heat.
 It only needs about a minute or two more. ▿

 - Taste the pesto sauce.
 It’s alright if it seems salty.
-It will only be used as a seasoning so some can be saved for later.
+It is a seasoning and can be used in other dishes.
 Toss sautéed veggies with 2 tablespoons of pesto and a squeeze of lemon.
 Then set aside. ▿

 - Remove crispy noodles from pan with spatula and place on paper towel.
 Blot to absorb oil. ▿